 5G gives an AI-enabled IoT the speed it needs

 Like AI, 5G infrastructure opens up a new breed of previously-impossible applications within the IoT.
-But while AI enables insight from mass data, these applications will rely on 5G’s super-fast bandwidth, virtually zero latency and rock-solid reliability to provide access to that data.
+But while AI enables insight from mass data, these applications will rely increasingly on 5G’s super-fast bandwidth, virtually zero latency and rock-solid reliability to provide access to that data.

-Beyond entertainment, we’ll see all sorts of businesses taking advantage of the super-responsiveness of 5G networks in combination with other Fifth Wave of Computing technologies.
+We’re already seeing all sorts of businesses taking advantage of the super-responsiveness of 5G networks in combination with other Fifth Wave of Computing technologies.
 Applications requiring huge payloads of data to be transmitted and processed in milliseconds and with a high degree of reliability will become possible.

 No time like the present